 Neovascular glaucoma is considered a secondary condition because it is caused by another disease.
 Typically, an ocular disease (one that affects your eyes) or a systemic disease (one that affects your whole body, like diabetes) is responsible for the development of neovascular glaucoma.

 - Central retinal vein occlusion

 - Intraocular tumor

 Tests and Diagnosis of Neovascular Glaucoma

 It is imperative to be aware of the underlying diseases responsible for causing neovascular glaucoma.
 Once a detailed history is obtained, a comprehensive eye examination is required for early detection of neovascularization.
 Gonioscopy is an easy, cost-effective and quick office procedure used for the early detection of new blood vessel growth in the drainage part of the eye.

-Treatment and Care for Gastrointestinal Stromal Tumors
+Treatment and Care for Neovascular Glaucoma

 If diagnosed early, neovascular glaucoma is usually treated aggressively.
 Most treatments involve targeting the underlying cause of neovascular glaucoma and relieving intraocular pressure (pressure inside the eye).